-If a efficient value of individual reconstants on an advand assessmential Agriculture If sufficient volumes of individual raw materials are produced, communities may have an opportunity to "add value" to the raw commodities through processing.
-Examples include producing french fries from potatoes, sugar from sugar ar beets/sugar cane, steaks from cattle, and wine from grapes.
+If sufficient volumes of individual raw materials are produced, communities may have an opportunity to "add value" to the raw commodities through processing.
+Examples include producing french fries from potatoes, sugar from sugar beets/sugar cane, steaks from cattle, and wine from grapes.